datastax/cassandra/src/java/org/apache/cassandra/index/sai/VECTOR.md

 ## Storage-Attached Index Basics

-* We can create indexes to search over our different data types
+* We can create indexes on columns to support searching them without requiring `ALLOW FILTERING` and without requiring that they are part of the primary key
-* These are on non-primary key columns
-* An index on a column translates to an index for each memtable and sstable segment
+* A column's index translates to a local index for each memtable and each sstable segment within the table
 * Query execution scatters across each index to get the collection of Primary Keys that satisfy a predicate
-* Each index is immutable
+* Each sstable segment's index is immutable
+* Memtable indexes are mutable and are updated as the memtable is updated

 ## Vector Index Basics